 Ben Rice, Whitman-Hanson – Rice leads a Whitman-Hanson squad that finished 18-7 last year and is expected to be among the top contenders in division 2 this year, and yet he still may be under-the-radar.
 He’s a player we’ll be watching closely to see if, with his size and skill, he could be a diamond-in-the-rough type.
-Stephen Kelly gives WH a steady hand at the point guard position.
+Steve Kelly gives WH a steady hand at the point guard position.

 Earl Tucker, Milton – His physical tools should be virtually unmatched in the MIAA, especially at the D2 level, which is why Milton is expected to make another jump after going 13-7 a year ago.
 Much of that will be on Tucker’s shoulders as he’ll need to continue to show the development of his motor as he did this fall.